-Roughly half of all Americans — older adults in particular — don’t get enough vitamin D, which comes primarily from exposure to the sun’s rays, food or supplements.
-This nutrient is essential to keeping our muscles, bones and immune systems strong.
+Roughly half of all Americans — older adults in particular — don’t get enough vitamin D.

 What causes low levels of vitamin D?

-“Certain factors may limit your ability to obtain vitamin D through sunshine absorption, including seasonal conditions and use of sunblock,” says Gay Bonilla, RD, CNSD, an advanced practitioner and dietitian at Sharp Grossmont Hospital.
+“Certain factors may limit your ability to obtain vitamin D through sunshine absorption, including seasonal conditions, living in northern latitudes, time of day, time spent indoors during daylight hours, use of sunblock and clothing coverage,” says Gay Bonilla, RD, CNSC, an advanced practitioner and dietitian at Sharp Grossmont Hospital.

 Ensuring you get enough